michaelkavanagh/elexon/README.md

 generation = api.request('B1620', SettlementDate = '2020-01-01', Period = '5')
 ```

+## Support

+There have been cases where the wrapper/API doesn't behave due to inconsistencies or errors in Elexon's documentation.

+If you believe you have come across a bug, please open a [GitHub issue](https://github.com/MichaelKavanagh/elexon/issues).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.